Tempuskg/eShopOnWebIOCO/README.md

 I left the Areas folder because it is hard coded in the .NET source code and can't be customized.

-I left the Account code as I didn't think it would be possible to change, I would be happy to be proven wrong.
+I left the Account code as I didn't think it would be easy to change.